RBC Bluesfest is committed to providing a safe and welcoming environment for all festival patrons, performers, staff and volunteers.

 - YES Blankets and beach towels, sunscreen, hoodies or rain ponchos

 - YES Personal cameras without removable lenses.
-See Camera Policy for details
+See Camera Policy

 - YES Narcan spray (no needles).
 First aid and security personnel are equipped with naloxone and trained in administering it safely.
 Report any usage of naloxone immediately to first aid so the patient can receive further medical assessment.